 Flowers always add a lovely decorative element to table settings.
 Buy a bouquet of Proteas, ‘pincussions’, Peonies or your favourite flowers, they will look beautiful strewn amongst the crockery and festive lights or lanterns.
 Flowers can be rather expensive, and you’re not planning for a wedding, so you could get crafty and make a couple of these DIY Festive Wreaths using any foliage you find in your garden or the neighbour’s.
 You could even gather pine cones and spraypaint them in white, red, green and metallic silver or gold.

 Hosting friends and family can be daunting, especially if you want to make a good impression, but remember to have fun and embrace the festive cheer!
-Making these DIY Christmas crackers for an extra personal touch to your outdoor Christmas celebration.
+Check out our best tips for dealing with Christmas stress.

 Hungry for more?
 Subscribe to our Newsletter